SiliconLabsSoftware/docs-matter/sld5257-matter-provisioning/matter-provisioning.md

 | -si, --spake2p_iterations | required             | dec/hex            | Iteration count used to generate the SPAKE2+ verifier.                  |

  ^1   Use xxxxxxxxx for serial, or xxx.xxx.xxx.xxx[:yyyy] for TCP.
- ^2   If not provided (or zero), the `discriminator`is calculated as the last 12 bits of SHA256(serial_number) ^3   If the DAC is provided, its corresponding private-key also must be provided ^4   Required if the DAC is not provided
+ ^2   If not provided (or zero), the `discriminator`is calculated as the last 12 bits of SHA256(serial_number).
+ ^3   If the DAC is provided, its corresponding private-key also must be provided.
+ ^4   Required if the DAC is not provided.
- ^5   If not provided, the `unique_id` is calculated as the first 128 bits of SHA256(serial_number) ^6   Salt and verifier must be provided as base64 string
+ ^5   If not provided, the `unique_id` is calculated as the first 128 bits of SHA256(serial_number).
+ ^6   Salt and verifier must be provided as base64 string.

 For the hex type, provide the value with the `0x` prefix.
 For hex string type, do not add the `0x` prefix.